C1 Menus and site structure

-There are also various styling features you can do with Menus – aligning left or right; changing font colours, etc. These are all managed at Styling Custom styles in the admin system.
-Here we show you some of the most popular.
+There are also various styling features you can do with Menus – aligning left or right; changing font colours, etc. Here we show you some of the most popular.

 7.2 How to align a menu

 In this example Jon Hicks has centre aligned his main menu, although you can align left, right or centre.
-To do this, go to Styling Custom styles Click on the small square box next to Menu Then Standard menu settings Layout and Dimensions Scroll down until you see a field entitled Menu alignment Click on edit Select which alignment you would like UPDATE.
+To do this, edit the menu in preview mode.
+Click on menu settings and adjust the menu alignment to center.

 Save your settings.
 The page will refresh after a short interval to reload.